 This eliminates hours and hours of acoustic miking, mixing and mastering that goes hand in hand with regular drum kits.

-On top of all that there are the convenient practise options and built in features such as metronomes and song templates to groove over.
+On top of all that there are the convenient practice options and built in features such as metronomes and song templates to groove over.

 Best Electronic Drum Set: The Definitive Guide

 Electric drums have been with us for years.
-They have a long and chequered past, from the early basic analogue iterations to the sophisticated digital offerings of today.
+They have a long and checkered past, from the early basic analogue iterations to the sophisticated digital offerings of today.

 But who makes the best electronic drums nowadays and which electronic drum set should you buy?

 In this article we will discuss some of the top rated electronic drum sets on the market today and list their pros and cons.

 The article is split into four main sections, which are graded on price ranges, from beginner to high budget professional level.